Shaun Palmer's Pro Snowboarder

 Shaun Palmer's Pro Snowboarder is a 2001 snowboarding video game with a similar feel to the Tony Hawk's Pro Skater series.
 It was developed by Dear Soft and published by Activision under the Activision O2 label.
 The game features ten famous snowboarders, including Shaun Palmer, Ross Powers and Shaun White.
 A demo version of the game is available in the options menu of the PlayStation 2 version of Tony Hawk's Pro Skater 3.
-A sequel was in development by Treyarch, but was later canceled.
+A sequel was in development by Treyarch, with a concurrent GBA version by Vicarious Visions, but was later cancelled.

+Development

+The game was at first originally developed by UEP Systems, who developed the first Cool Boarders game on the PlayStation, but after UEP went bust, much of the team joined Dear Soft to finish the game there.

 Reception

 The Game Boy Advance and PlayStation 2 versions received "mixed" reviews according to video game review aggregator Metacritic.

+Cancelled sequel

+A sequel, Shaun Palmer's Pro Snowboarder 2, was announced, but cancelled prior to release in late 2003.
+It was one of the titles cancelled due to publisher Activision's poor financial performance that year.